 It is rich in nutrients and plays an important role as a natural fertilizer.
 Humus provides essential nutrients such as nitrogen, phosphorus, and potassium in a form that plants can easily absorb.
 This promotes healthy plant growth and increases yields.

-4. Promoting the microbiome
+4. Promotion of the microbiome

 5. Disease and pest resistance